pwnkin/daodelightful/README.md

 - `/about`: Print out about information for the bot.
 - `/chapter`: Retrieve a specific chapter from the Dao De Jing by providing its number.
+- `/translation`: Print out a list of available translations.

 ## Setup